 The following research topics are available for students that want to do their bachelor- or masterproject.
 A exact project should be defined based on the skills and the program of a student.

-In addition, a computational model of the cognitive and behavioural aspects related to food intake for elderly should be developed.
-This could be based on existing models for behaviour change.
+In the PROMISS project, the goal is to reduce malnutrition among elderly.
+Within this project, a prototype of a simple food intake measurement system should has been built.
+This involves physical computing devices (e.g. Arduino boards and sensors).
+In addition, a computational model of the cognitive and behavioural aspects related to food intake for elderly has been developed.
+This is based on existing models for behaviour change.
 The model will form the basis for a persuasive system that provides personalized guidance to elderly to increase their protein intake.

 Determining trustworthiness of EMA ratings

 In the E-Compared project, a mobile system has been developed that is used to monitor the mood of depressed patients during their therapy.
 This systems asks several times per day specific questions about a person’s mood, thoughts or feeling (EMA ratings).
 The goal of this student project is to investigate whether we can use detailed data about the way in which people answer those questions to determine the trustworthiness of the answers.
 One could think of aspects like “time between showing the question and the answer”, “time that finger pressed screen”, “physical distance of movement of finger”, etc. This project will be done in collaboration with the developers of the app, the University of Limerick.
 Not much programming is required.